-Do you want chickens, but need a sturdy chicken supplies list to help you get started?
+Do you want chickens, but need a simple must-have chicken supplies list to help you get started?

 I know how you feel!
 When you go to the local feed store, farm store or even shopping online, you’ll find a ton of different products for chickens.
 You wonder if you should buy a certain treat or medication to have on hand, just examples.
 But what you really need to focus on is what chickens NEED.